schmidt-x/ValidationAPI/README.md

   "ErrorMessage": "Username must be at least {value} characters long; got {actualValue}."
 }
 ```
-If a request fails this rule (e.g., the username provided is only 2 characters long), the error response would contain the following error object:
+If a request fails this rule (e.g., the username provided is only 2 characters long), the response would contain the following error object:

 ```json
 {